 The YASC network gives you the opportunity to grow professionally and change the world through intern placements with local nonprofit agencies, which are dedicated to justice advocacy and collaborative action.

-Your placement will also allow you the opportunity to grow spiritually as you serve in a leadership position at a United Church of Christ congregation.
-Through this work you can see the convergence of church and world.
+Your placement will allow you the opportunity to grow spiritually and practice skills as you serve in a leadership position at a United Church congregation.
+Through this work, you can see the convergence of church and world.